Brian Kemp: Job approval

-Donald Trump
+Relationship with Donald Trump

-In January 2021, after the election of President Joe Biden, Kemp was criticized by outgoing President Donald Trump for certifying the results.
-This resulted in speculation that he would face a Trump-backed primary challenger in 2022.

-In a November 2020 Fox News interview, Trump said he was "ashamed" of having supported Kemp's 2018 gubernatorial campaign.
-Trump added that Kemp had "done absolutely nothing" to challenge the result of the 2020 election in Georgia in which Biden defeated Trump by 11,779 votes, the first time Georgia voted for the Democratic nominee for president since 1992.
+In a November 2020 Fox News interview, Donald Trump said he was "ashamed" of having supported Kemp's 2018 gubernatorial campaign.
+Trump added that Kemp had "done absolutely nothing" to challenge the result of the 2020 election in Georgia, in which Joe Biden defeated Trump by 11,779 votes, the first time since 1992 that Georgia voted for the Democratic nominee for president.
 Kemp and Lieutenant Governor Geoff Duncan put out a joint statement explaining that calling a joint session of the Georgia General Assembly to appoint their own electors to send to the United States Electoral College would be unconstitutional.

 In December 2020, Trump called for Kemp's resignation.
-The same month, attorney Lin Wood, acting separately from the Trump campaign, called for Kemp's imprisonment and Georgia Secretary of State Brad Raffensperger's.
+The same month, attorney Lin Wood, acting separately from the Trump campaign, called for both Kemp's and Georgia Secretary of State Brad Raffensperger's imprisonment.

+In January 2021, Trump criticized Kemp for certifying Georgia's results.
+This resulted in speculation that he would face a Trump-backed primary challenger in 2022.

 In March 2021, Kemp said he would support Trump if he ran for president again in 2024.

-In September 2021, Trump indicated at a rally in Perry, Georgia, that he would prefer Kemp's 2018 Democratic opponent Stacey Abrams to replace him.
-Trump said, "Stacey, would you like to take his place?
-It's OK with me."
+In September 2021, Trump implied at a rally in Perry, Georgia, that he would like Kemp's 2018 Democratic opponent Stacey Abrams to replace him, saying, "Stacey, would you like to take his place?
+It's okay with me."
 In December 2021, David Perdue announced his candidacy for governor, with Trump's endorsement.
 In May 2022, Kemp announced he had the support of former Vice President Mike Pence.

+In March 2024, Kemp endorsed Trump's 2024 presidential campaign.
+In June, he said he did not vote for Trump in the state's primary (Trump was the only active candidate), but made clear he would support him in November and work to elect him.
+In July, Kemp traveled to Wisconsin for the 2024 Republican National Convention, where he told the Atlanta Journal-Constitution of Trump's platform for the Republican party, "it doesn't really matter what we think".

+In August, at an Atlanta rally, Trump criticized Kemp and his wife for 10 minutes, saying "he is a bad guy.
+He’s a disloyal guy.
+And he’s a very average governor...little Brian, little Brian Kemp".
+In response Kemp asked Trump on social media to cease "engaging in petty personal insults" and to "leave my family out of it".

+Apart from an event focused on the damage from Hurricane Helene, Kemp and Trump did not appear or campaign together in the 2024 US elections.

+Labor unions

+In 2024, Kemp joined five other Republican governors (Kay Ivey, Tate Reeves, Henry McMaster, Bill Lee, and Greg Abbott) in a statement opposing the United Auto Workers unionization campaign.